Shoobx/xmldiff/docs/source/contributing.rst

 as that will make any pull request harder to read.

-That means that every sentence and most commas should be followed by a new line, except in cases where this obviously do not make sense.
+That means that every sentence and most commas should be followed by a new line, except in cases where this obviously do not make sense, for example when using commas to separate things you list.
 As a result of this there is no limits on line length, but if a line becomes very long you might consider rewriting it to make it more understandable.